tmux-plugins/tmux-pain-control/README.md

 Thanks to the Tmux community for "inventing" these bindings.
 I've merely just copied them here.

+Tested and working on Linux, OSX and Cygwin.

 ### Bindings

 Notice most of the bindings emulate vim cursor movements.